An Action Plan for Solving Our Climate Crisis Now

 Government

-A majority of government officials—elected or appointed—will support the drive to net zero.
+A majority of key government officials support the drive to net zero.

 8.3